thirdchannel/code-challenge/README.md

 ## Running

-There is a script in the root of this directory called "run" which you will use to launch your program.
+There is a script in the root of this directory called `run.sh`, which you will use to launch your program.
 You will most likely need to alter it to run the program you build, depending on the language used.

 The run script will be called like:

 ```
-run template-file < data-file > output-file
+./run.sh template-file < data-file > output-file
 ```

 That is, a template file will be supplied as the first argument, the data file will be supplied via STDIN, and your program should output the result on STDOUT.

-There is also a script called `test`, which will launch the `run` script with the example template called `template` for every file in the `input` directory.
+There is also a script called `test.sh`, which will launch `run.sh` with the example template called `template` for every file in the `input` directory.
 It will capture the output of your program for each of these input files into the `output` directory.
 It will then compare the `output` directory to the `expected` directory, which contains the expected outputs from a correct program.
 You can use this test script as you develop.